 First, "lock your digital door" by using stronger passwords or a password manager.

+Options like two-factor authentication (2FA) requires you to provide a code at each login, making it impossible for some-one to enter your accounts even if they steal a password.
 You also need to ensure that security software is up to date on all your devices and that you do not give any personal information over unsecured or unofficial sites.

 Another step is to avoid apps and sites that require providing personal data and forego those with con-fusing designs or interfaces that may cause you to give away information inadvertently.